MartinaShebova/weather-forecast/README.md

 - axios - v1.5.0 - used for REST operations
 - react-router-dom - v6.16.0 - used for the project's routing
 - react-spinners - v0.13.8 - used for projects's loading animanion
+- moment - 2.29.4 - used for dates transformations

 ## `Future features`